-Need some convincing that fish are fab and deserve to be left in the ocean instead of on a plate?
+Need some convincing that fish are amazing and deserve to be left in the ocean instead of on a plate?
 Look no further than the fish facts below as we share why fish are friends too!

 Fish are sentient beings!